soundata/soundata/docs/source/faq.rst

     :class: dropdown

     Sorry, we do not host or distribute datasets.

+.. admonition:: What is the canonical version of a loader?
+    :class: dropdown

+    The ``canonical`` version of a loader is the source version of a dataset, i.e. the version that you get directly from the creators of the dataset or similar oficial source.

 .. admonition:: How do I request a new dataset?
     :class: dropdown